 Mr Joshua Dixon

 Maths & ICT

-Most students in Year Seven choose to take part in the schools laptop scheme.
-The Maths department have a membership in the MyMaths website, which allows students to work through lessons, games and tasks to improve their Mathematics at their own pace.
-Laptops are also loaded with software used in other Maths lessons, including Autoograph and Excel.
+Most students in Year 7 choose to take part in the schools laptop scheme.
+The Maths department have membership of the MyMaths website, which allows students to work through lessons, games and tasks to improve their Mathematics at their own pace.
+Laptops are also loaded with software used in other Maths lessons, including Autograph and Excel.
 Students are encouraged to use the Internet to find other websites to improve their learning, of which there are many.

-Every classroom has an interactive Whiteboard, and there are used to show concepts dynamically wherever possible.
+Every classroom has an interactive Whiteboard, and they are used to show concepts dynamically wherever possible.

 Approximately half the Mathematicians in Year 7 and 8 are entered for the Junior Maths Challenge run by the UKMT.
 Selected students from Year 7 and 8, and approximately half the students in Year 9 and 10 are entered for the Intermediate Maths Challenge.
 Certain students in Year 11 are also selected to take part in the Senior Challenge.